nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 User adds a task with same parameters

 > 1a1.
-System shows an message that informs the user that a similar task already exist in the list.  <br>
+System shows a message that informs the user that a similar task already exist in the list.  <br>
 Use case resumes at step 1

 1b.
 User adds a task with invalid parameters